 Education Costs

-The cost of an education in environmental science varies greatly depending on the education institution, quality of the program, and your geographic location.
-For traditional four year bachelor's level environmental science programs in the United States, tuition can range from anywhere between $10,000 to $60,000 a year.
-Within Europe, a number of schools even offer tuition free programs.
-For online education courses, typically the cost of the program is based on a per credit rate.
-Within the United States, a typical three-credit course may cost several hundred dollars.
+The cost of an environmental science education varies greatly depending on the institution, program quality, and geographic location.
+For traditional four-year bachelor's programs in the United States, annual tuition ranges from approximately $10,000 to $60,000.
+Within Europe, some schools even offer tuition-free programs.
+For online education courses, costs are typically based on a per-credit rate.
+In the United States, a typical three-credit course may cost several hundred to several thousand dollars, depending on the institution.

-At the graduate school level, funding can often be found for tuition, research expenses, or even living expenses.
-Doctoral programs general receive much higher funding rates than master's degree programs, although it is possible to secure funding for either.
-At the same time, online courses at the graduate level are typically more expensive than those at the undergraduate level.
+At the graduate level, funding is often available for tuition, research expenses, or living expenses.
+Doctoral programs generally receive much higher funding rates than master's programs, though it's possible to secure funding for either through teaching assistantships, research assistantships, fellowships, or grants.
+Online courses at the graduate level are typically more expensive than those at the undergraduate level and less likely to receive funding support.

 Importance of Accreditation